Product

 Background checks are governed by federal, state, and local laws and regulations.
 The employer is ultimately responsible for compliance, and failure to do so can result in costly fines, settlements, and lawsuits.

-1. Consent forms: The FCRA requires employers to inform applicants in writing that a background check will be run for employment purposes.
+1. Consent forms: The Fair Credit Reporting Act (FCRA) requires employers to inform candidates in writing that a background check will be run for employment purposes.
 This disclosure needs to be clear and conspicuous and provided as a stand-alone document.

 2. Adverse action: The FCRA also requires employers to follow the three-step adverse action process when they intend to take an unfavorable action based on the results of a background check.
 Employers must send a pre-adverse action notice with a copy of the background report and a Summary of Rights.
 Then they must give the candidate reasonable time for the candidate to respond (typically five business days) before sending an adverse action notice.

-3. Ban-the-box: Ban-the-box regulations vary among states and municipalities, but usually require that a background check be delayed until after the first interview or after a conditional offer is made.
-Ban-the-box laws may also affect the adverse action process, so be sure to check applicable laws.
+3. Ban the Box: Ban the Box laws vary among states and municipalities.
+These regulations may impact when employers can ask about a candidate’s criminal history or affect the timing of when employers can request a background check, such as waiting after the first interview or after a conditional offer is made.
+Ban the Box laws may also affect the adverse action process, so be sure to check applicable laws.

 4. Title VII: The EEOC enforces Title VII of the Civil Rights Act of 1964, prohibiting employer discrimination based on race, color, religion, sex, or national origin.
-Some background screening policies may result in disproportionate adverse treatment toward a protected group, especially minority populations that are arrested at disproportionate rates.
+Review your background screening policies so it doesn’t result in adverse treatment toward a protected group, especially minority populations that are arrested at disproportionate rates.

-• Flexible Packages: Avoid over-screening candidates and reduce processing times with the right level of background check for your industry, position type, and county.
+• Flexible packages: Avoid over-screening candidates and reduce processing times with the right background checks for your industry, position type, and county.

-• A Good Candidate Experience: Mobile-friendly workflows and digital consent make starting a check quick and easy.
+• Candidate experience: Mobile-friendly workflows and digital consent make starting a check quick and easy.
 Provide a transparent process for candidates with the ability to log in and see their own background check status and report, from any device.

-• Integrations: Reduce manual workflows with a seamless integration to your ATS.
+• Integrations: Reduce manual workflows with a seamless integration to your ATS or HRIS platforms.

 Get A Background Check Today